LaxarJS/laxar/docs/manuals/adapters.md

   It is compared to the `integration.technology` field of each _widget.json_ to determine which adapter must be used for each widget in the application.

 * The module method `bootstrap` prepares the adapter for a LaxarJS bootstrap instance.
-  The method receives an array of modules, which contain the widgets and controls matching the adapter's technology.
+  The method receives an object with an array property for `widgets` and one for `controls`.
+  Each entry of these arrays has a `descriptor` (the contents of `widget.json` and `control.json` respectively), and a `module` containing the technology-dependent implementation code.
+  As a second argument, `bootstrap` receives selected *services* from the LaxarJS runtime:
+  Particularly useful is the `widgetLoader` whose `adapterErrors` can be used to signal problems commonly encountered by adapters.

-  It returns an *adapter factory* object which is used to create individual adapter instances for the live widgets.
+  The `bootstrap` method returns an *adapter factory* object which is used to create individual adapter instances for the live widgets.
 The adapter factory is an object with these properties:

    - `technology`: the same string as provided by the module